 The following are answers to questions you may have about this education requirement:

 What courses can I take?

-You can take one of the following three courses, which were approved by CNO Council:
+You can also take one of the following three courses, which were approved by CNO Council:

 - Athabasca University’s Prescription and Management of Controlled Drugs and Substances course (this course is offered in English): http://fhd.athabascau.ca/programs/pd/index.php.